refactorsaurusrex/journal-cli/README.md

 ## Beta Versions

 New beta versions are published on every merge to master.
-If you'd like to try out the latest features before they're released to the PowerShell Gallery, follow these steps.
+To see what changes are in the current beta, look at the [Ready For Release column](https://github.com/refactorsaurusrex/journal-cli/projects/1) of the `journal-cli` roadmap.
+If you'd like to try out these features before they're released to the PowerShell Gallery, follow the steps below.

 First, make sure you've completely removed all versions installed from the PowerShell Gallery.
 The reason for this is all beta releases are versioned `0.0.X`, where `x` is the [build number](https://ci.appveyor.com/project/refactorsaurusrex/journal-cli).
 That means beta versions will always have a lower semantic version number than the official releases, which can cause problems with module autoloading and upgrades if you have both beta and non-beta versions installed.
 You can use this command to remove all versions: